piaoyh/cryptocol/README.md

 the version number 1.0.0.0 will be given.
 After that whenever another functionality is added to this crate, the version number will get higher beyond 1.0.0.0.
-Before the version number 1.0.0.0, the maximum version number will be 0.27.x.x since there are all twenty-six functionalities listed above.
+Before the version number 1.0.0.0, the maximum version number will be 0.25.x.x since there are all twenty-five functionalities listed above.
 So, for example, even if the version number is 0.5.0.0, it does not mean that 50% of all functionalities are implemented.